lokapal-xyz/education/content/howtodao/07-dao-interactions/Off-chain-Interactions/DAOs-and-Traditional.md

 - **Enterprise DAOs** → Large organizations using DAOs for internal decision-making (e.g., voting on corporate policies).

 ### **Regulatory Adaptation**
-As DAOs become more prevalent, regulatory frameworks may evolve to incorporate DAO elements, allowing for legal DAO structures within traditional governance models.
+As DAOs become more prevalent, regulatory frameworks may evolve to incorporate blockchain governance elements, allowing for legal DAO structures within traditional governance models.

 ---